Martial Arts Frauds: Dominick Izzo Wing Chun

 Normally, these frauds are a dime a dozen and do not deserve any special mentioning.

-He tries to cater to the far right, alt right, conspiracy theory, Republican crowd, and his marketing schtick has tricked many simple minded people into believing his lies and fabricated persona.
+He tries to cater to the far right, alt right, conspiracy theory, Republican / American crowd, and his marketing schtick has swayed no small amount of simple minded people (victims) into believing his lies and fabricated persona.

 Normally we wouldn't pay attention and give any time to such a toxic individual, until Dominick Izzo decided to aim his rants at us and tag our Dynasty social media channels in an attempt to smear us.